srlMW/MWs-Mega-Miner/README.md

 #MWs Mega Miner
-Powermines the ore you select for blazing xp rates
+Powermines ore for you with blazing xp rates